Updated February 2022

 This hike is on the Conestoga Trail along the Pequea Creek directly adjacent to state game lands and the newly acquired Fox Hollow Nature Preserve.
 It is a flat well maintained trail that is perfect for all ages with stunning views of the creek from start to finish.

-Brandon Tennis, Director of Stewardship
+Brandon Tennis, Senior Vice President of Stewardship

 Bellaire Woods Nature Preserve